Ohio University Copyright Compliance

 Penalties for copyright infringement include civil and criminal penalties.
 In general, anyone found liable for civil copyright infringement may be ordered to pay either actual damages or “statutory” damages affixed at not less than $750 and not more than $30,000 per work infringed.
 For “willful” infringement, a court may award up to $150,000 per work infringed.
 A court can, in its discretion, also assess costs and attorneys' fees.
 For details, see Title 17, United States Code, Sections 504, 505.

 Willful copyright infringement can also result in criminal penalties, including imprisonment of up to five years and fines of up to $250,000 per offense.
-For more information, please see the U.S. Copyright Office website.
+For more information, please see the U.S. Copyright Office.

 "Users who do not comply with this policy or related university information security standards may be denied access to information technology (“IT”) resources, as well as be subjected to disciplinary action."

 Ohio University makes compliance with copyright laws a priority.
 As a result, all copyright notices are taken seriously.
-We are able to monitor anomalies in bandwidth usage within our network and pair this with our DMCA processing system.
+We are able to monitor anomalies in bandwidth usage within our network and pair this with our DMCA processing and remediation system.
 Upon receipt of a DMCA notice, we take steps to identify and send the appropriate notice to the individual and interrupt network access until this identification and delivery occurs.
+Students who obtain three offenses within our DMCA processing system will be unable to self-remediate and require further review by the Information Security Office.
+If necessary, the Information Security Office will contact the Office of Community Standards and Student Responsibility to determine disciplinary actions.
+Ohio University will regularly review the effectiveness of our DMCA processing system and processes outlined within this plan.